Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Royal Opera House

-London’s Royal Opera House is located on Covent Garden’s main piazza, with performances and events happen almost every day.
+London’s Royal Opera House is located on Covent Garden’s main piazza, with performances and events happening almost every day.
 Check out the schedule to see what’s coming up and book tickets.

 The regal Theatre Royal on Drury Lane is a Grade I listed building and the most recent of four incarnations of the theatre, the first of which opened in 1663, making it the oldest continuously used playhouse in London.
 Take a backstage tour of the world-famous theatre and hear numerous stories from its interesting and somewhat troubling past, which includes tragedy, fire, bankruptcy and even murder.